 - Environment Development Action in the Third World (ENDA-TM) – regional (Senegal)

 - Servicio Social de Iglesias Dominicanas (SSID) – national (Dominican Republic)

 - Caritas Chile – national (Chile)

 This 3-year project (July 2017- June 2020) has the following objectives:

 - Increased understanding of common success factors for the scale out of sustainable CBDRM.

 - Increased capacity of governments, CSOs and other actors to work together to co-create the enabling environment factors for CBDRM.

 - Increased political commitments and accountability for the scale out of sustainable CBDRM.

 - In year 1, an evaluation framework to assess the sustainability of community-based DRR and early warning systems will be developed.
-Local information on and good practices of CDBRM will be gathered and analysed to identify critical success factors, characteristics of a supportive enabling environment, and specific gaps and challenges that constrain or accelerate the scale out of CDBRM.
+Local information on and good practices of CBDRM will be gathered and analysed to identify critical success factors, characteristics of a supportive enabling environment, and specific gaps and challenges that constrain or accelerate the scale out of CBDRM.